 Whale Watching by Pacific Whale Foundation

 Cruises start at $38 if booked online.
-The 2-hour cruise includes with headphones to hear the whales underwater, activities for kids to learn about whales, and the cruise is led by a Marine Naturalist to explain whale behavior.
+The large cruises with up to 149 passengers are the lowest price whale watching tour.
+The 2-hour cruise includes headphones to hear the whales underwater, activities for kids to learn about whales, and the cruise is led by a Marine Naturalist to explain whale behavior.

 Whale sightings are guaranteed or you can go again for free.